Blackboard SaaS Migration

 Self-Hosted vs. SaaS: What’s the Difference?

 Currently, COD hosts Blackboard Learn on our own on-campus servers.
 This is known as being self-hosted.
 We will be moving to SaaS, or software as a service, hosting.
 This means that our instance of Blackboard will be hosted on Blackboard’s servers and will be accessed via the cloud.
-We will migrate all existing content from the past two years from our servers onto Blackboard servers.
-You will not lose access to any of your information from this time period, it will simply live in a different place.
+We will migrate existing content from our servers onto Blackboard servers.
+You will not lose access to any of your information (within the time span being migrated over), it will simply live in a different place.

 WHAT TO EXPECT

-The timeline will be updated as the migration plan is developed.
+The timeline will be updated as the plan is developed.

-During the Fall term, COD will be working with Blackboard to plan the migration.
+During the Fall term, COD will be working with Blackboard to plan the update.

 Making the switch

 Updating Blackboard will no longer require periods of system downtime, allowing important updates to be made without service interruptions.

 Smaller, more frequent updates to the system allow known issues to be addressed more quickly and efficiently, making for a better user experience.